Tggl/tggl-sdk-specs/classes/reporting.md

 })
 ```

-Note that calling `reportFlag` and `reportContext` simple accumulates the data in memory.
+Note that calling `reportFlag` and `reportContext` simply accumulates the data in memory, no API call is performed.
+The actual API call call is performed in the background at regular intervals (depending on the technology).

 ## When is the report actually sent?
 It depends on you language and platform.
 - Short-lived processes (eg. PHP): the report is sent when the process ends, ideally automatically without requiring the user to explicitly call `sendReport`.
-- Long-lived processes (eg. Node.js): a report is sent every 2 seconds (if not empty) or when the process ends.
+- Long-lived processes (eg. Node.js): a report is sent every few seconds (if not empty) or when the process ends.
-- Hybrid: maybe the target language allows for background threads or other ways to send the report.
+- Hybrid: maybe the target language allows for background threads or other ways to send the report in the background.

 It is up to you to implement the best way to send the report based on your language, ideally without blocking the main thread (in the background) and without the user having to do anything manually.